-appropriate grapment terminents.
-Uses a limited number of techniques.
-1 Developing Ideas Uses a range of appropriate techniques.
+appropriate grapmet a tooming dog: Developing Ideas Uses a limited number of techniques.
+1 Uses a range of appropriate techniques.
 2 Uses a wide range of high quality appropriate techniques.
 3 a feasible work plan.

 • a well organized folio which includes the use of ICT.